Shopify/mobile-buy-sdk-ios/README.md

 Learn more about [pagination in GraphQL](http://graphql.org/learn/pagination/).

-Let's take a look at how we can paginate through products in a collection:
+The following example shows how you can paginate through products in a collection:

 ```swift
 let query = Storefront.buildQuery { $0